brahle/django-quickstart/README.md

 1. `settings_global.py` which holds global settings used by all developers of the project.
 Almost the default `settings.py` with the improvement described above.
-2. `settings_local.py`, which hold specific settings regarding the current server, like the database information.
+2. `settings_local.py`, which holds specific settings regarding the current server, like the database information.
 Although it is added to the `.gitignore`, be careful not to commit the unwanted changes to the repisorty, as that might leak your database username and password.
 It **takes precedence**